 If you have an aging parent with health issues, it is important to make sure their doctor is informed.
 These health issues might not be able to be cured, but it can be managed.

 An increasing number of patients are relieving their pain with Near Infrared therapy (NIR).
-NIR, which is cleared by the U.S. Food and Drug Administration, is painless, drug-free, prescription-free and non-invasive.
+Red light therapy, which is cleared by the U.S. Food and Drug Administration, is painless, drug-free, prescription-free and non-invasive.
 Research backs the effectiveness of Near Infrared therapy to provide pain relief.
 HealthLight uses cutting-edge, clinical-strength and FDA-cleared technology to provide sensation relief.

 HealthLight devices offer an efficient and comfortable experience for patients who are living with pain.
 They can be used for a variety of applications ranging from pain-points, such as elbows or knees, to larger muscle groups, such as the back and shoulders.